grandeur-man/melanoma-cnn-assigment/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Contact
-Created by [@grandeur-man] - feel free to contact me!
+Created by [grandeur-man](https://github.com/grandeur-man) - feel free to contact me!

 <!-- Optional -->